tugcemelisa/DanceCrazeVR/README.md

 # DanceCrazeVR
-VR dance game prototype using Unity 6 and Meta SDK for XR Bootcamp.
-## Idea

 A VR dance game focused on learning, fun, and being attractive through dance.
 Players select viral dance moves and perform them like a professional dancer using full-body tracking.
 The goal is to enjoy dancing, improve movement accuracy, and feel confident and expressive.
 This prototype proves that social media-inspired dance challenges can become immersive XR experiences that combine skill-building and self-expression.

 ## Features